As we begin a new year, many of you may have resolutions to clean up the ol' diet after a few months of too much sugar.

-Well, for the latter part, I am your go-to gal!
+Well, I am your go-to gal!

 With certain controversial foods, people can argue that there are benefits in contrast to the negatives.
 With sugar, however, there really are NO benefits.

-Speaking in the personal sense, so as to avoid citing ‘studies’ done by others, I’ll tell you that sugar is like poison to my body.
+Speaking in the personal sense, so as to avoid citing 'studies' done by others, I'll tell you that sugar is like poison to my body.
+This is particularly true given that I'm also battling various chronic health conditions, like Lyme disease.

-Some of its effects include:
+Some of sugar's effects for me include:

 - Foggy thinking